-Do you have the 4 characteristics of grit?02 August 2017 - Mindful Practices
+Do you have the 4 characteristics of grit?02 August 2017 - mindful practices

 What is grit?
 Are you born with it or can it be taught?
 Are intelligence and talent more important when it comes to achievement?

 Angela Duckworth, a researcher at the University of Pennsylvania, is often associated with the study and popularisation of grit.
-Her book Grit: The Power of Passion and Perseverance and related TED talk addresses some of the biggest misconceptions about achievement.
+Her book Grit: The Power of Passion and Perseverance and related TED talk address some of the biggest misconceptions about achievement.

 So what did she learn about grit?